Life After a Severe TBI

 - Physical and emotional pain and suffering – TBIs tend to result in significant physical and emotional pain and suffering.
 As anyone can imagine, severe head trauma can be extremely painful, as can the associated recovery.
 In addition, the emotional pain of realizing that your life may never be the same can be devastating.
 Consequently, TBI victims are often entitled to significant damages for pain and suffering.

 Connecticut law entitles people who are hurt in accidents caused by the negligence of others to compensation.
 Negligence occurs when a person fails to use the degree of care that would ordinarily be used by a reasonable person in the same or similar circumstances.
 To determine whether your or your loved one’s accident was the result of negligence, you should have the facts of your case reviewed by an experienced personal injury lawyer.

-Call Polito & Associates Today to Schedule a Free Case Evaluation With a New London Personal Injury Lawyer
+Call Polito & Harrington Today to Schedule a Free Case Evaluation With a New London Personal Injury Lawyer